osisupermoses/Food-App/README.md

 * Paystack SDK - For making payment (you should it try with any of their test cards)

-* Architecture used - Clean Architecture
+* Architecture used - Clean Architecture with MVVM

 * UI Designs were dribble-inspired and a larger part was improvised.